CONFIDENTIALITY IN INTERNATIONAL CONTEXT

 serve their original purpose, technical arrangements shall be made to ensure their correct

-conservation and security, taking into account the privacy of the patient
+conservation and security, taking into account the privacy of the patient (Article 10.2).
+This

 article does not enable data controller to keep data for prevention of real danger or to suppress